Falguni Rahman Jolly

 Falguni Rahman Jolly (born 24 August 1996) is a Bangladeshi film actress.
 As a child, Rahman studied singing and dancing at Bangladesh Shishu Academy.
 She started her career with 2016's Jaaz Multimedia production Angaar.
 Subsequently, she worked on Niyoti opposite Arifin Shuvoo, and in 2017 co-starred with Shahriaz in Meyeti Ekhon Kothay Jabe.

+Personal life

 She married businessman Arafat Rahman in 2019.
 They had a daughter in 2020.